Younest9/okd/README.md

 ### Monitor the Bootstrap Process

-1. You can monitor the bootstrap process from the okd-svc host at different log levels (debug, error, info)
+1. You can monitor the bootstrap process from the proxy machine at different log levels (debug, error, info)

    ```bash
    ~/openshift-install --dir ~/okd-install wait-for bootstrap-complete --log-level=debug